fedora-python/portingguide/source/dicts.rst

     dictionary = {'a': 1, 'b': 2, 'c': 3, 'd': 4, 'e': 5}
     print(list(dictionary.items()))

-With ``python2``, the result contains elements of dict in the same order for every execution::
+With ``python2``, the result contained elements of dict in the same order for every execution::

     $ python2 order.py